halfer/spiderling-utils/README.md

 The PHP requirement for this system is determined by the highest minimum requirement of its dependencies.
 Presently that is `symfony/css-selector`, which requires 5.5.9.

-In terms of operating system, I am presenty testing on Ubuntu 14.04, and would expect any modern GNU/Linux distro to be fine.
+In terms of operating system, I am presently testing on Ubuntu 14.04, and would expect any modern GNU/Linux distro to be fine.
 OS X should be fine too.
 Some work would be required on Windows, not least to replace the shell script with something else, but I think it could be persuaded to work!

 Self tests
 ---